MDTCosmicLab/documentation/README.md

 # How to take data

 ### Start the GUI
-To start the GUI, go to the directory:
+First of all you need to start the GUI, going to the directory:

-/mdt/daq
+cd /mdt/daq/GLIB_PC

+then starting the GUI with the command:
+./startGUI &

+The GUI window should open.